 Pines is the only producer of green superfoods that grows its own ingredients on fields near where we bottle and ship.
 As a result, we outsource nothing.
 We do it all from planting the seed to filling our oxygen-free glass bottles.

 Most companies use contract manufacturers who mix and bottle to the specifications of the company that hired them.
-No producer except Pines and those who source their greens from Pines can say that all their ingredients in their green superfood come from 100% organic farms.
-None use their own 100% organic facilities like those used by Pines, and none use oxygen-free glass bottles.
+No producer except Pines and those who source their greens from Pines can say that all their ingredients in their green superfood came from 100% organic farms.
+No other whole food greens producers use 100% organic facilities like those used by Pines, and none use oxygen-free glass bottles.
 Further, other producers produce both organic and non-organic products.
 At Pines, we do not believe the USDA Organic Certification should allow such “dual farming” operations.